 Global opportunities at St. Paul’s School support our mission to “Seek truth, knowledge, and excellence; live by faith, compassion, and integrity.”
 Providing our students with opportunities to travel and experience a world and culture different than their own enables a St. Paul’s student to further develop empathy and compassion while cultivating new ways to gain knowledge and understanding of the world around him.

-Upper School Trips
+Upper School Exchanges

 Rikkyo School in Niiza, Japan

 Rikkyo Senior High School is located in Niiza, Japan, just northwest of Tokyo.
 Founded as an Episcopal School and located just outside of Tokyo in the city of Niiza, Rikkyo Senior High School is also known in Japan as St. Paul’s School.
 Students in our Japanese language program have the opportunity to experience life as a student in Japan for three weeks in June of odd years (2019, 2021, etc.).

 St. Paul’s School and Gakushuin School in Tokyo, Japan have enjoyed a long-standing relationship of more than 30 years.
 Drawing on a history and traditions which date back to the establishment of the first Gakushuin School in 1847 in Kyoto, Gakushuin today is a private educational institution that provides an integrated educational program.
 Each year St. Paul’s School welcomes a student from Gakushuin to study for the entirety of the school year.
 In exchange, a St. Paul’s student has the opportunity to travel to Tokyo to experience life as a student in Japan for the fourth quarter.